 Instructions

 - Cook chicken.
 In a 12-inch skillet, heat 2 tablespoons of oil on medium-high heat.
-While oil heats, season chicken with salt and pepper on both sides.
+While the oil heats, season chicken with salt and pepper on both sides.
 Sear chicken, cooking on each side for 2-3 minutes.
 Set aside on a plate.
-Repeat with remaining chicken.

 - Saute mushrooms.
 Reduce heat to medium-low.
-Add an additional tablespoon or more of oil if needed and add mushrooms to the pan.
-Cook for about 5 minutes until browned and set aside on a plate & refrigerate when cool.
+Add an additional tablespoon or more of oil if needed, and add mushrooms to the pan.
+Cook for about 5 minutes until browned and set aside on a plate & refrigerate for later.

-- Put veggies and seasoning in slow cooker.
-Put onions and garlic mixture in the slow cooker.
+- Put veggies and seasoning in the slow cooker.
+Put the onions and garlic mixture in the slow cooker.
 Add crushed tomatoes.
-Add whole tomatoes, crushing tomatoes with your hand when placing them in the slow cooker.
+Add the whole tomatoes, crushing tomatoes with your hand when placing them in the slow cooker.
 Add carrots, thyme, 1 teaspoon salt, and ½ teaspoon pepper and stir together.

-- Add chicken and cook for 2 hours.
-Place chicken into the tomato mixture and nestle into the slow cooker so that the chicken is covered with the sauce.
+- Add chicken and cook.
+Place the chicken into the tomato mixture and nestle into the slow cooker so that the chicken is covered with the sauce.
 Cook on high for 2 hours.

 - Thicken.
 Remove the lid from the slow cooker and continue to cook the sauce until it has thickened, an additional 30-45 minutes.